Automorphisms of the k-curve graph: Introduction

 In particular, we prove that the diameter of an edge link distinguishes between edges corresponding to disjoint curves and edges corresponding to curves intersecting once.
 For larger values of $k$, the diameters may not be sufficient to pick out the edges respresenting disjoint pairs, so we need a more careful analysis of the types of geodesics that exist in each edge link.
 We show that, under the additional hypothesis that the surface is sufficiently large, an edge link representing a pair of non-disjoint curves always has finite diameter.
 Furthermore, there must always exist a finite number of vertices, which we call \textit{shortcut curves}, so that for any two vertices $u,v$ in the link whose edge link distance is maximal, there is a geodesic from $u$ to $v$ that passes through a shortcut curve.
 This additional geometric property distinguishes edges representing disjoint curves from all other types of edges.

-We employ both combinatorial and coarse-geometric techniques; in particular, we use the technology of \textit{subsurface projections} to compute exact diameters of the link edges.
+Throughout this paper we will employ both combinatorial and coarse-geometric techniques; for example, we use the technology of \textit{subsurface projections} to compute exact diameters of the edge links.
 Given a pair of curves $\alpha$ and $\beta$ intersecting $k$ times, a standard surgery argument going back to Lickorish \cite{Lickorish} yields a curve $\delta$ which intersects $\alpha$ at most once and $\beta$ at most $k/2$ times.
 In the proof of Theorem \ref{k-curve}, as opposed to such a $\delta$ we have need of a curve $\delta'$ which is disjoint from $\alpha$ and which intersects $\beta$ at most $k/4$ times.
-For this, we use a variant of a proposition due to the second author, used to prove that curve graphs are uniformly hyperbolic \cite{Aougab2}.
+For this, we use a variant of a proposition due to the second author, used to prove that curve graphs are uniformly hyperbolic~\cite{Aougab2}.